bweigel/aws-lambda-tesseract-layer/README.md

 The stripping can cause issues, when the build runtime and the lambda runtime are different (e.g. if building on Amazon Linux 1 and running on Amazon Linux 2).

-## Building directly using CDK
+## Building the layer binaries directly using CDK

-You can build the layer directly, when using AWS CDK, using the [`bundling` option](https://aws.amazon.com/blogs/devops/building-apps-with-aws-cdk/).
+You can build the layer directly and get the artifacts (like in [ready-to-use](./ready-to-use/)).
+This is done using AWS CDK with the [`bundling` option](https://aws.amazon.com/blogs/devops/building-apps-with-aws-cdk/).

-See [`continous-integration/index.ts`](continous-integration/index.ts) and the [corresponding Github Workflow](https://github.com/bweigel/aws-lambda-tesseract-layer/actions?query=workflow%3A%22Continuos+Integration%22) for an example.
+Refer to [continous-integration](./continous-integration/README.md) and the [corresponding Github Workflow](https://github.com/bweigel/aws-lambda-tesseract-layer/actions?query=workflow%3A%22Continuos+Integration%22) for an example.

 ## Layer contents